Old-Farmer/im-autoswitch.nvim/README.md

-# 󰉂 im-autoswitch.nvim
+# 🛺im-autoswitch.nvim

 A highly configurable and expansible input method(im) auto-switch plugin for neovim

 ## ✨Features

-1. 󰉂 Auto restore & switch input method between modes(i.e. keep im default in normal mode, restore im in other mode if necessary)
+1. 🛺Auto restore & switch input method between modes(i.e. keep im default in normal mode, restore im in other mode if necessary)
 2. 📚Manage input method states for every buffer respectively
-3.  High configurability && expandability no matter what input method framework you use
+3. ⚙️High configurability && expandability no matter what input method framework you use
 4. 🚀Blazingly fast because external commands are executed asynchronously

 ## ⚡️ Requirements